RozbehSharahi/graphql3/README.md

 ## Usage

-We register our schema with normal `webonyx/graphql-php` package types.
+Schemas are registered using `webonyx/graphql-php` package types.

 Documentation: https://webonyx.github.io/graphql-php/

-Schematically the usage of `graphql3` is as following.
+Schematically the usage of `graphql3` is as following:

 ```php
 use GraphQL\Type\Schema;